Godley Glacier and River

 Race to the top

-Hearing that the English climber Edward FitzGerald aimed to be the first to reach Aoraki/Mt Cook’s summit, three New Zealanders vowed to beat him to it.
+Hearing that the English climber Edward FitzGerald aimed to be the first to reach the summit of Aoraki/Mt Cook, three New Zealanders vowed to beat him to it.
 Early on Christmas morning 1894 they launched their final assault.
 Tom Fyfe recalled: ‘I am afraid that the reckless way we romped over those last rocks was very foolhardy; but one would indeed need to be phlegmatic not to get a little excited on such an occasion.’
-1 The outfoxed FitzGerald consoled himself by making maiden climbs to the summits of Mt Sefton and Mt Tasman.
+1 The outfoxed FitzGerald consoled himself by making the first climbs to the summits of Mt Sefton and Mt Tasman.

 At 27 kilometres, the Tasman Glacier is New Zealand’s longest and largest glacier.
 It starts below the Tasman Saddle and flows south-west along the eastern flank of the Mt Cook Range.